 Adopting a right-to-food approach would result in a serious change in how we think about food, govern our food system and address food insecurity in Canada.
-It also came with a set of obligations for the government, such as the duty to ensure participation, accountability, non-discrimination, transparency, human dignity, empowerment, and the rule of law (Panther Principles, developed by the FAO).
 This rights-based approach commits to the long-term goal of ending, not merely reducing, hunger and food insecurity.
 Social and economic rights are not expected to be realized overnight, but we can commit to core minimum standards as a starting point and work towards progressive realisation over time.